BT Group: Corporate governance

 BT's board of directors as of November 2021:

 BT's executive committee as of March 2018:

 Pension fund

 BT has the second largest defined benefit pension plan of any UK public company.
 The trustees valued the scheme at £36.7 billion at the end of 2010; an actuarial valuation valued the deficit of the scheme at £9.043 billion as of 31 December 2008.

 Following a change in the regulations governing inflation index linking, the deficit was estimated at £5.2 billion in November 2010.

+The BT Pension Scheme manages the defined benefit pension scheme.
+The scheme closed to new members in 2001 and closed to future accrual for almost all members in 2018.
+As at 30 June 2025, the scheme had £35.7bn of assets under management, of which 49% was in government and corporate bonds.
+The scheme had 212,468 pensioner members receiving a pension, 46,108 deferred members no longer accruing extra benefits and 12 active members remaining accruing extra benefits.